Co-founder of Hargreaves Lansdown to sell shares

 The sale will come just days after a slowdown in net new business growth overshadowed an increase in half-year profit for Hargreaves.

-Hargreaves has faced a tough year after funds it backed, run by independent investment manager Neil Woodford, were suspended after a liquidity squeeze.
+Hargreaves Lansdown has faced a tough year after funds it backed, run by independent investment manager Neil Woodford, were suspended after a liquidity squeeze.

-Hargreaves executives waived their full-year bonuses and also management fees charged to clients which were trapped in the fund.
+Hargreaves Lansdown executives waived their full-year bonuses and also management fees charged to clients which were trapped in the fund.

 Barclays Bank, acting through its investment bank, is bookrunner and Numis Securities is acting as co-bookrunner on the sale.

-Peter Hargreaves owned 31.59% of the FTSE 100 company as at Jan.
-29 according to Refinitiv data.
+Peter Hargreaves owned 31.59% of the FTSE 100 company as of Jan.
+29, according to Refinitiv data.

+His shareholding of 149.86 million shares is worth about 2.56 billion pounds, according to Reuters calculation, based on the Bristol, southwest England-based company's closing share price of 1,708.5 pence on Thursday.

+Hargreaves and his family set up a charitable foundation https://www.thehargreavesfoundation.org earlier this year, to be funded through a transfer of shares held by him in the company to the foundation.

 The sale price of the shares and the final size of the sale will be decided after the books have closed, the bookrunner said.